Alastrantia/ScratchDatabase/README.md

   - harder to use api
   - saving projects takes quite long at bigger sizes
   - need to save data in .svg or .wav and extract it again

+#option with multiple projects is more realistic, as the comments are likely to be cracked and have that stupid 500 letter limit